decred/politeiagui/nojavascript/README.md

-### Build the docker images using the command `./build.sh` it will ask for an input for the hostname.
-It is very important that the host is accessible from inside the docker images.
+### Build the docker images using the command `./build.sh`.

+#### It is very important that the host is accessible from inside the docker images.
 This is usually example.com.

-#### If this is not possible start the docker images with the ["--add-host"](https://docs.docker.com/engine/reference/run/#managing-etchosts) command.
+If this is not possible start the docker images with the ["--add-host"](https://docs.docker.com/engine/reference/run/#managing-etchosts) command.
 You might also need to setup a docker [internal network](https://docs.docker.com/engine/reference/commandline/network_create/).
 When properly setup you should be able to `curl 'https://example.com'` from inside docker and it should return the contents of `https://example.com`.

 ## Start rendertronmain